libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Added "Clear Memory" command to main chatbot.
 This will clear the saved short-term memory.

--Worked on Improving Memory Auto Upload
+-Worked on Improving Memory Auto Upload|

+-Cleaned up Code and added an Analysis file in the resources folder

+-Fixed TTS Bug

+-Added Manual Long-Term memory Consolidation script in DB Management

 0.036